zdajani/Memoria/README.md

 So that my learning is positively reinforced
 ```
 ```
-* When I have been using the app for awhile,
+When I have been using the app for awhile,
-* I want to have new feature to explore and for my pet to progress
-* So that I that I keep using the app and learning more
+I want to have new feature to explore and for my pet to progress So that I that I keep using the app and learning more
 ```
-## Technologies and Tools Used
-- Language: Javascript
-- Frameworks: Ionic, AngularJs
-- Database: Firebase
-- Testing: Karma, Jasmine, Protractor, PhatomJs
-- Other: ngDraggable, Cordova Local Notifications, ngCordova, HTML, CSS, Bootstrap, HumanizeDuration, gulp

 ## How to run